“Snow provokes responses that reach right back to childhood.”Andy Goldsworthy

 We’ll continue to drive further into the Lamar Valley, keeping our eyes open for bison, bighorn sheep and bald eagles as we venture further into the park.
 Wildlife in the valley is abundant in the winter.
 You may see bison, elk, deer, moose, coyotes, fox, bald eagles, wolves, and an occasional river otter along the way today.
 In fact, the Lamar Valley is now famous among wildlife observers as probably the best place in the world to view wild wolves, specifically in winter when they follow the ungulates (elk, deer, etc) down from higher terrain.

-If there is enough time today, we’ll have an optional afternoon or evening visit to soak in the natural mineral waters of Yellowstone Hot Springs.
+If there is enough time today, you'll have the option this afternoon or evening to soak in the natural mineral waters of Yellowstone Hot Springs.
 Relaxing in the outdoor pools is the perfect way to soak up the natural beauty of Yellowstone surrounding us.

-You’ll be happy to relax with a glass of wine or hot chocolate next to the fire tonight and regale one another with stories from the day.
+Tonight's dinner is again downstairs at the Wonderland Cafe.
+You’ll be happy to relax with a glass of wine or hot chocolate next to the fire and regale one another with stories from the day.
 Your well-used muscles will appreciate how comfy and warm your bed feels tonight!

 Snowshoe Mileage: up to 8 miles

-This may be our last morning, but there is still fun to be had!
-We get up early to enjoy one last “out-and-back” walk together along the Yellowstone River below towering snow-covered peaks and spectacular scenery.
+This may be our last morning, but there is still fun to be had for those who want it!
+We'll get up early to enjoy one last snowshoe down the old stagecoach road from Mammoth all the way back down to our hotel in Gardiner, with beautiful vistas of towering snow-covered peaks, herds of bison and elk, and the glittering waters of the Yellowstone and Gardiner Rivers below us.
 You’ll have time to shower and pack up before we check out and return to Bozeman, where you can choose to extend your vacation (we think a couple days of downhill skiing in Big Sky is a great idea!) or return home.

 NIGHTS 1 - 4 >> WONDERLAND LODGE / GARDINER, MONTANA Wonderland is brand new, beautiful and small -- only 6 super cozy rooms -- and conveniently has a great restaurant on the main floor.
 It is in the heart of the tiny downtown of Gardiner, right next to the entrance of Yellowstone National Park.
 From our snowy haven, we can set out on a variety of adventures.